microsoft/dicom-server/docs/concepts/change-feed.md

    * It updates it's current state
    * It starts again at 2 above
 5. If there are no entries it sleeps for a configured amount of time and starts back at 2.

-### DICOM Cast usage

-[DICOM Cast](/converter/dicom-cast) is a stateful processor that pulls DICOM changes from Change Feed, transforms and publishes them to a configured FHIR service as an [ImagingStudy resource](https://www.hl7.org/fhir/imagingstudy.html).

-It can start processing the DICOM change events at any point and continue to pull and process new changes incrementally.

 ### Other potential usage patterns